-Of course part of the beauty of face oils is quite how versatile they are, though; helping with everything from standing in for regular moisturiser to glossing cuticles with just a few drops.
+Of course part of the beauty of face oils is quite how versatile they are; helping with everything from standing in for regular moisturiser to glossing cuticles with just a few drops.

-So here are some of my favourite ways to use Drunk Elephant’s Virgin Marula Oil:
+So here are some of our favourite ways to use Drunk Elephant’s Virgin Marula Oil.

-- Mixed with foundation/liquid highlighter/liquid bronzer for a really dewy no makup-makeup look (just make sure the makeup you mix it with isn’t too water-based as the two won’t get on well together).
+2. Mixed with foundation/liquid highlighter/liquid bronzer for a really dewy no-makeup-makeup look (just make sure the makeup you mix it with isn’t too water-based as the two won’t get on well together).

-- On it’s own when skin has been battered by too many retinols or acids (the soothing antioxidants and essential fatty acids here help to repair the skin’s natural barrier).
+3. On its own when skin has been battered by too many retinols or acids (the soothing antioxidants and essential fatty acids here help to repair the skin’s natural barrier).

-- In place of an eye cream (Drunk Elephant recommeds 1 to 2 drops if you’re doing this but I think half a drop is enough) for a really moisturising, fine-line plumping effect.
+4. In place of an eye cream (Drunk Elephant recommends 1 to 2 drops if you’re doing this but I think half a drop is enough) for a really moisturising, fine-line plumping effect.

 Slightly thinner in texture than Drunk Elephant’s, this oil is almost an exact dupe (although I do find Drunk Elephant’s option has a slightly smoother finish, possibly down to the filtration system used).